hestiaAI/data-catalog/workshop/how-to-export-data-from-trackercontrol.md

 ![Screenshot_20220510-152723_TC Slim](https://user-images.githubusercontent.com/1473244/167659472-bd5de113-5fbf-4089-a8ce-4558d27cd367.jpg)

 6. You can now transfer this CSV file from phone storage to your desktop/laptop machine you will use in the workshops, using whatever means is easiest for you (USB transfer, email attachment, Signal message to self, etc).
-CSV files from TrackerControl can be loaded into [our viewer here](https://digipower.academy/bubble/th-participant/experience/tracker-control#load-data).
+CSV files from TrackerControl can be loaded into our viewer.
+- For Thomas Huchon's students, [please upload it here](https://digipower.academy/bubble/th-participant/experience/tracker-control#load-data),
+- For people attending the workshop at Brown IFL, [please upload it here](https://digipower.academy/bubble/brown-participant/experience/tracker-control#load-data)

 ---